dmitry-roschupkin/prisma-challenge/README.md

 index file... (e.g. jump to center, read block and compare values, then jump to some center of half and read block again and compare values, etc.).
 Then we have read from index needed records addresses (e.g. byte addresses `from` and `to`) in huge table file, and we can read one by one all needed records...
-Also, we will to work with bytecode, bytes types aligns and will be better to rewrite this e.g. using C++.
-I know and I like modern C++ and I can be helpful with this LOL :-).
+Also, we will to work with bytecode, bytes types aligns and will be better to rewrite this e.g. using `C++`.
+I know and I like modern `C++` and I can be helpful with this LOL :-).

 ### Other ideas ###
 - `jest` is very popular for testing but also possible to use other tools, e.g. `Cucumber` or others.